-Legal structure and ownership
+Legal structure and ownership of the PwC HK

 PwC HK is a partnership wholly owned by its partners and established under the laws of Hong Kong SAR.
-There were 147 partners as at 30 June 2021.
+There were 149 partners as at 30 June 2022.
 Partners have equal voting rights except for partners in their first 4 years of partnership, who have one quarter of one vote (and contribute a correspondingly reduced amount of Capital).

-Governance structure
+Governance structure of the PwC HK

-The Chairman and CEO is elected for a period of four years in accordance with a method recommended and overseen by the Firm's governance body, the Board of Partners.
-The Chairman and CEO has responsibility for the strategic direction and overall management of the Firm, and is supported by a Management Board which has responsibility for management of the Firm.
+The Chairman and Senior Partner is elected for a period of four years in accordance with a method recommended and overseen by the Firm's governance body, the Board of Partners.
+The Chairman and Senior Partner has responsibility for the strategic direction and overall management of the Firm, and is supported by a Management Board which has responsibility for management of the Firm.

-The Board of Partners is the governance body of the Firm, and its role includes to advise the Chairman and CEO of issues of concern to the partners, to review the processes adopted by management in its decision making, and to oversee the process of the Partner Income System.
-The Chairman and CEO is an ex officio member of the Board of Partners.
+The Board of Partners is the governance body of the Firm, and its role includes to advise the Chairman and Senior Partner of issues of concern to the partners, to review the processes adopted by management in its decision making, and to oversee the process of the Partner Income System.
+The Chairman and Senior Partner is an ex officio member of the Board of Partners.
 The other members are elected for a four-year term.
 The Board of Partners meets approximately 10 times per year and each meeting is chaired by the Lead Director who controls the agenda.
-A private session is held in each meeting without the presence of the Chairman and CEO.
+A private session is held in each meeting without the presence of the Chairman and Senior Partner.